 One of the key benefits of eating more vegetables is their high antioxidant content.
 Antioxidants help to neutralize harmful free radicals in the body, protecting against cellular damage and reducing the risk of chronic diseases such as heart disease and cancer.
 Leafy greens and cruciferous vegetables are particularly rich in vitamin C, a powerful antioxidant that plays a crucial role in reducing inflammation.

 Additionally, many vegetables are excellent sources of healthy fats, such as omega-3s and monounsaturated fats, which help to reduce inflammation in the body.
-Inflammation is a natural part of the immunebroccoli functional foods response, but chronic inflammation can contribute to the development of many chronic diseases.
+Inflammation is a natural part of the immune response, but chronic inflammation can contribute to the development of many chronic diseases.
 By consuming more vegetables as part of a balanced diet, you can help to support a healthy inflammatory response in the body.

 Vegetables also contain important nutrients that are essential for bone health, including calcium and magnesium.
 These minerals help to build strong bones and teeth, and consuming adequate amounts of calcium and magnesium can help to prevent osteoporosis and other bone-related conditions.